gilillo32/gilillo32/README.md

 # 💫 About Me:
-🔭 I’m currently studying Software Engineering at Donostia, Basque Country and working on Industrial Monitoring at [ii40services](https://www.ii40services.com/).<br>🌱 I’m currently learning Django Rest, Node and Express<br>
+🔭 I’m currently studying Software Engineering at Donostia, Basque Country and working on Industrial Monitoring at [ii40services](https://www.ii40services.com/).<br>🌱 I’m currently learning Django Rest and researching cybersecurity on my own at sites like [Hackthebox](https://www.hackthebox.com/) solving their machines.

 ## 🌐 Socials: